michaelmangelsdorf/Sonne8/README.md

 The high order 4 bits hold a signed 3 bit offset which is added to the ALU result.
 In the assembly language, these mnemonics can be followed by an optional number term, such as IDQ+2, SLA+1 etc. The default ALU operation on reset is "IDQ+0".
 Read ALU results from the F register.

-## Global and Local regions

-Addresses 128-135 are referred to as G0-G7 (G for global) in the assembler mnemonic for register-memory transfer instructions.
-Addresses 192-199 are referred to as L0-L7 (L for local) in the assembler mnemonic for register-memory transfer instructions.

-## Leave and Enter

-The LEAVE signal increments the local address prefix.
-This causes the final 64-bytes ("local" segment) of the address space to point to the previous stack frame.
-The ENTER signal decrements the local address prefix, causing a new stack frame to appear in the "local" segment.

 ## IO